IME - Industrial and Manufacturing Engineering

 IME 760.
 Ergonomics Topics (3).

 New or special courses on topics in ergonomics and human factors engineering.
-May be repeated for different topics.
+Repeatable for credit with a change of content.
 Prerequisite: departmental consent.

 IME 764.
 Systems Engineering and Analysis (3).